-In January-December 2021, the cash flow from operating activities amounted to EUR -2,940 (-2,801) thousand.
-Net cash in investing activities was EUR -2,574 (-1,820) thousand and relates mainly to capitalized development expenses.
-Net cash from financing activities amounted to EUR 1,637 in 2021 and include a new loan of EUR 1,0 million in the third quarter of 2021.
-Net cash from financing activities in 2020 amounted to EUR -3,698 thousand and include a loan repayment of EUR 3,2 million in the first quarter of 2020.
+In January-December 2022, the cash flow from operating activities amounted to EUR -2,370 (-2,940) thousand.
+Net cash in investing activities was EUR -3,029 (-2,574) thousand and relates mainly to capitalized development expenses.
+Net cash from financing activities amounted to EUR 7,003 (1,637) in 2022.
+Optomed completed two directed share issues consisting of 2,538,211 shares and collected gross proceeds of approximately EUR 8.9 million in 2022.

-Consolidated cash and cash equivalents at the end of the period amounted to EUR 6,804 (10,608) thousand.
-Interest-bearing net debt totaled EUR 213 (-4,090) thousand at the end of the period.
+Consolidated cash and cash equivalents at the end of the period amounted to EUR 8,524 (6,804) thousand.
+Interest-bearing net debt totaled EUR -3,251 (213) thousand at the end of the period.

-Net working capital was EUR 4,315 (3,440) thousand at the end of the period.
-The net working capital include trade receivables of EUR 3,7 (2,6) million which is the main reason for the increase compared to last year.
-One Chinese customer represent approximately 50% of the total group trade receivables out of which approximately EUR 2,0 million is overdue, which after management's assessment have resulted in a credit risk accrual of EUR 715 thousand which represent approximately 30% of the total outstanding trade receivable.
+Net working capital was EUR 3,738 (4,315) thousand at the end of the period.
+The net working capital includes trade receivables of EUR 3,6 (3,7) million.
+One Chinese customer represents approximately 50% of the total group trade receivables out of which approximately EUR 2,0 million is overdue, which after management's assessment have resulted in a credit risk accrual of EUR 589 thousand which represents approximately 30% of the total outstanding trade receivable.